Methods of Evaluation

 Some respondents indicated their evaluation method varies; parents choose from year to year.
 A few indicated use of a form of evaluation other than testing, progress reports, or work samples.

-Sixty-eight percent of homeschoolers who indicated frequency submit evaluation once a year, eight percent submit twice a year, less than one percent submit four times a year.
+Sixty-eight percent of homeschoolers who indicated frequency submit evaluation once a year, six percent submit twice a year, two percent submit three or four times a year.

 Collecting this data is an ongoing project.
 If you would like to contribute, or read the report in its entirety, click here.